svenakela/ha/README.md

 Reload the scripts and then the events can be fired in the Events section.

 Please note that the epaper AP is not fast and don't like parallel posts!
-Make sure to run updates in sequence and not in parallel.
+Make sure to run updates in sequence and not in parallel to avoid corrupt images.

+The two classes initialize an hourly update but with a small difference in scheduled time to not interfere with each other.
+With this small time difference the AP has time to load the images in a safe manner.